Makuran Division

-Makran Division (مکران ڈویژن) is an administrative division of Balochistan Province, Pakistan.
+Makuran Division (مکران ڈویژن) is an administrative division of Balochistan Province, Pakistan.
 It is located in southern Balochistan along the Gulf of Oman coast.
-CNIC Code of Makran Division is 52.
+The CNIC Code of Makuran Division is 52.
+In July 2026, it was renamed from Makran Division to Makuran Division.

 History

 On 3 October 1952, the former princely state of Makran under the British Raj joined Pakistan and merged with three other states to form the Baluchistan States Union.

-On 14 October 1955, after the dissolution of the Baluchistan States Union, Makran was given the status of a district of Kalat Division of Balochistan province.
+On 14 October 1955, after the dissolution of the Baluchistan States Union, Makuran was given the status of a district of Kalat Division of Balochistan province.

 In 1958, Gwadar town was brought from Oman, included in Makran District and constituted a tehsil.

-On 1 July 1970, Makran was established as a division of Balochistan Province by the bifurcation of Kalat Division, with the three tehsils of Makran district: Turbat, Panjgur and Gwadar being upgraded to district status.
+On 1 July 1970, Makran was established as a division of Balochistan Province by the bifurcation of Kalat Division, with the three tehsils of Makuran district: Turbat, Panjgur and Gwadar being upgraded to district status.